 Common Symptoms of Depression

-Recognizing the signs of depression is the first step toward seeking help.
+Identifying the symptoms of depression is the first step in getting the help you need.
 Common symptoms include:

 Loss of Interest: Disinterest in hobbies, work, or social activities.